monnhoccon/nihongowebsite/README.md

-# Wedsite Nihongo Laravel Framework
+# Website Nihongo Laravel Framework
 This is website study Japanese for Vietnamese.
 We will have many quiz for test.